 There are benefits to balancing.
 We appreciate, for example, the framework including in the Governor's housing budget package (AB 101) that set aside some of the planning funds for regional councils of governments.
 As we have written before, we expect most of that money to flow to local cities and counties in the form of regrants and sub allocations for projects that will help create more housing opportunity and achieve the region's climate goals.
 That is a win: win.

 CALCOG has shared our willingness to engage in the Regions Rise Together discussions.
 At the center of it is a core principle that has always been true since our founding: we are a state of regions.
 We have shared this example before: that SANDAG is about the size of Delaware with the population of West Virginia (and 25 other states that get two votes in the United States Senate).
-Implementing policies as a regional scale as opposed to a state level should provide a more flexible and tactical way to address state goals across the geographic, demographically, and economic diversity of our great state.
+Implementing policies on a regional scale as opposed to a state level should provide a more flexible and tactical way to address state goals across the geographic, demographic, and economic diversity of our great state.

 Regional Leadership Forum: Regions Rise Together (April 5 though 7)